|

 blessing in disguise.
 I came to realize that it didn't matter what belt

 archaeologist.
-Soon, I learned that he was an expert on Judo, Jiu Jitsu,
+Soon, I found out that he was an expert on Judo, Jiu Jitsu,

 Aikido, Kendo, and etc. It wasn't until I got hold of his Judo book that